xqwen/dap/tutorial/README.md

 ### Supported Data Structure

 We currently support genetic association data collected in a single study or in a meta-analytic setting.
-We are working on extending the software to support applications like multi-tissue eQTL mapping as described in [Flutre et al, 2013](http://journals.plos.org/plosgenetics/article?id=10.1371/journal.pgen.1003486).
+We are active working on extending the software to support applications like multi-tissue eQTL mapping as described in [Flutre et al, 2013](http://journals.plos.org/plosgenetics/article?id=10.1371/journal.pgen.1003486).

 ### Summary Statistics vs. Individual-Level Data

-Currently, the multi-SNP fine-mapping analysis requires individual-level genotype data, and we are actively working to extend the fine-mapping analysis using only summary-level data.
+In the current implementation, the multi-SNP fine-mapping analysis requires individual-level genotype data, and we are actively working to extend the fine-mapping analysis using only summary-level data.

 Both enrichment analysis and QTL discovery require only summary statistics (in the simplest case, z-score or p-value from the single SNP association test).